nutta-git/user/README.md

 https://addons.mozilla.org/en-US/firefox/addon/ublock-origin/

 This script disables some of the default protections built into firefox (Safe Browsing).
-Ublock Orgin enables some of the protections found in Safe Browsing.
+Ublock Orgin replaces some of the protections found in Safe Browsing.